ouzifeng/CI_PP1_BJJ_GYM/README.md

 ## Credits
 Images below do not belong to the developer, but they either have permission to use them from the owner or they can be used under Google's creative commons license

+### Images

+In order of appearance

+### Code

+In order of appearance

+## Acknowledgements

+* My teammates, for always pushing me to train harder
+* My mentor Mo Shami for challenging me to always do my best work